void-ppc/void-ppc-docs/src/post-installation/index.md

 There are other NTP daemons to choose from as well.

+Keep in mind that `openntpd` by default uses the https constraint feature.
+That means that unless your time is set to a correct value in the first place, the daemon will fail to set the date/time.
+Either use `date` to manually set a close enough date/time, or remove/comment out the `constraints from` line in `/etc/ntpd.conf`.

 ## Logging

 By default, Void comes with no logging daemon.
 There are different implementations